UmarAhmad12/Mini_Projects/readme.md

-# In this repository I have uploaded mini projects using HTML, CSS and JavaScript.
+#  Mini projects using HTML, CSS and JavaScript.